Last Updated on May 27, 2023 by Dave Schoenbeck

 - Consider the pros and cons.
 It helps to make a physical list so you can see them side-by-side.

 - Think about the moral implications.
-Is there a decision that’s more “right” than another, even if it’s not the most cost-effective?
-Whatever choice you make, be sure you can look yourself in the mirror afterward.
+Is there a more “right” decision than another, even if it’s not the most cost-effective?
+Then, whatever choice you make, be sure you can look at yourself in the mirror afterward.

-The key to my method of decision making in business is the word “deliberate.”
-I advise you to go slow, think it out, and then react.
-You will be respected for your patience, wisdom, and experience if you give yourself time to think it through rather than getting caught up in the energy of the moment.
+The key to my decision-making method in business is the word “deliberate.”
+I advise you to go slow, think it out, and react.
+You will be respected for your patience, wisdom, and experience if you give yourself time to think it through rather than get caught up in the moment’s energy.

-Decision making in management is a trait that can be nurtured over time.
-Click here and fill out my contact form and let’s discuss some ideas to hone your decision-making skills.
+Decision-making in management is a trait that can be nurtured over time.
+So click here to fill out my contact form and discuss some ideas to hone your decision-making skills.